templado/documentation/README.md

 And now your rendered form will have each field properly populated. *It should be noted that the FormData Object can also handle multi-dimensional form data arrays*.

+**It should also be noted that password fields and file type fields are excluded for security reasons.**

 While we are on the subject of forms, there is one more Templado feature that applies here.
 You are hopefully familiar with Cross-Site Request Forgery (**CSRF**).
 A full explanation of this security issue is well beyond the scope of this documentation.
 You can find more information about it [here](https://en.wikipedia.org/wiki/Cross-site_request_forgery)